 You may not authorize direct withdrawal from a Lake Shore Savings individual retirement account.
-If you wish to use funds in your Lake Shore Savings individual retirement account to pay for shares of our common stock, please be aware that federal law requires that such funds first be transferred to a self-directed retirement account with a trustee other than Lake Shore Savings.
+If you wish to use your Lake Shore Savings individual retirement account to pay for your shares, please be aware that federal law requires that such funds first be transferred to a self-directed retirement account with a trustee other than Lake Shore Savings.
 The transfer of such funds to a new trustee takes time.
-If you would like to use your individual retirement account funds held at Lake Shore Savings or elsewhere, we recommend that you contact our Stock Information Center promptly, preferably at least two weeks before the , 2006 offering expiration date, for assistance.
+If you would like to use your individual retirement funds held at Lake Shore Savings or elsewhere, we recommend that you contact our Stock Information Center promptly, preferably at least two weeks before the \\\\\\\, 200\ end of the offering period, for assistance.
 We cannot guarantee that you will be able to use retirement funds held at Lake Shore Savings or elsewhere, for this purchase.
 Your ability to use these retirement funds may depend on time constraints and, possibly, limitations imposed by the individual retirement account trustee.